jonsamwell/flutter_gherkin/README.md

 - `StdoutReporter` : Logs all messages from the test run to the standard output (console).
 - `ProgressReporter` : Logs the progress of the test run marking each step with a scenario as either passed, skipped or failed.
+- `JsonReporter` - creates a JSON file with the results of the test run which can then be used by 'https://www.npmjs.com/package/cucumber-html-reporter.' to create a HTML report.
+You can pass in the file path of the json file to be created.

 You should provide at least one reporter in the configuration otherwise it'll be hard to know what is going on.